The NHSC experience, with Director Luis Padilla, M.D.

 In addition to awarding scholarships and loan repayment in exchange for commitments to serve in designated underserved areas after residency, the National Health Service Corps’ Students-to-Service program takes applicants in their final year of medical school for up to $120,000 in loan repayment in exchange for three years of service.
 With the application process for the Students-to-Service program opening in mid-August, we bring you a conversation with Dr. Luis Padilla, director of the National Health Service Corps, about his own experience as a National Health Service Corps scholar, as well as what they are looking for in their applicants.

+Brought to you by the AMSA ad lib podcast.
 If you have comments about this episode or would like to contribute, we’d love to hear from you!
-E-mail us at email@example.com.
+E-mail us at firstname.lastname@example.org.
 And if you’ve enjoyed listening to AMSA ad lib, help others discover the show by giving it a rating or review in iTunes.

 Looking for past episodes?
 Visit AMSA ad lib.